Engine Lubrication Problems – Lack Of Oil, Resulting In Engine Wear.

 • Worn cylinder walls

-If the oil burning is due to, worn or broken rings or wear in the cylinders; the engine will have low compression.
+If oil burning is due to, worn or broken rings or worn cylinders, the engine will have low compression.
 The only cure here, is to bore or hone the cylinders and replace, the worn or broken piston rings.
-Most often it requires, installing new guides, guide liners or valves with oversize valve stems.
-Consequently, installing new valve stem seals, can often reduce oil burning dramatically, helping reduce engine lubrication problems.
+Most often it requires, installing new valve guides.
+In addition, installing new valve stem seals, can often reduce oil burning dramatically, helping reduce engine lubrication problems.

 Engine Oil, Leaks